ambroseL/Architecture_Pattern/README.md

 ![](https://github.com/ambroseL/Architecture_Pattern/raw/master/Images/demo.png)

-Our project is to refactor a bricks game based on Cocos-2dx game engine, written in C++ in Jun, 2015.
+Our project is to refactor a bricks game based on Cocos-2dx game engine, written in C++ in Jun, 2015.<br />
-As the diagram shown below, we have made a hard work to achieve an overall redesign of the program’s architecture and interfaces.
+As the diagram shown below, we work hard to achieve an overall redesign of the program’s architecture and interfaces.
 The total number of the committed lines is about 30,000+.

 ![](https://github.com/ambroseL/Architecture_Pattern/raw/master/Images/contribution.png)

 ## Implementation
 The main goal of our project is to realize abstraction and decoupling.
-Several design patterns are taken into consideration, including MVC, component, prototype, delegate, observer, strategy , event queue, game update and loop.
+Several design patterns are taken into consideration, including `MVC`, `component`, `prototype`, `delegate`, `observer`, `strategy` , `event queue`, `game update and loop`.
 The implementation of these patterns are described as follows.

 ### MVC
-The greatest mistake we have make in our previous version is putting all logics into one view class - `BeginLayer`.
-So the very solution we take first is to apply Model-view-controller(MVC) in our system.
-It divides a given software application into three interconnected parts: model, view and controller, so as to separate internal representations of information from the ways that information is presented to or accepted from the user.
-Our other design patterns are mainly used on the base of MVC.
+The biggest shortcoming of our old version is putting all the logics into one view class - `BeginLayer`, making it so hard to maintain the whole project.
+The very solution we take is to apply `MVC(Model-view-controller)pattern`, which divides a given software application into three interconnected parts: model, view and controller, so as to separate internal representations of information from the ways that information is presented to or accepted from the user.
+Our other design patterns are mainly based of MVC.
 Here is the overall architecture of our game:

 ![](https://github.com/ambroseL/Architecture_Pattern/raw/master/Images/Overall.png)

 ### Component & Decorator
-Due to the feature of our game that graphics components have a strong connect with physics ones, we utilize component pattern to composite both components into one entity object.
-By doing so, when game model object needs to be created, update or destroyed, the tasks can be handled with one function, which is actually handled by calling graphics and physics functions provided by its components.
+Due to the feature of our game that graphics components have a strong connection with physics ones, we utilize `component pattern` to composite them into one `EntityObj`.
+By doing so, when an `EntityObj` needs to be created, update or destroyed, we can just call graphics and physics functions provided by its components.
 Here is an example of such high coherence design:

 ![](https://github.com/ambroseL/Architecture_Pattern/raw/master/Images/component.png)

-b2Body and Sprite are physics and graphics model classes provided by Cocos-2dx engine, but we do not add them to the `entityObj` class directly, instead, we use PhysicsComponent and GraphicsComponent to do such work, as a simple implementation of decorator pattern.
+b2Body and Sprite are physics and graphics model classes provided by Cocos-2dx engine, but we do not add them to the `entityObj` directly, instead, we use PhysicsComponent and GraphicsComponent to do so, as an implementation of `decorator pattern`.
 The benefit is that there would be no more concern about the details of the engine’s API.
-For all the API functions we would call in the other part of the program, component classes decorate them like this:
+For all the API functions we would call in other parts of the program, component classes decorate them like this:

 ```C++
 const b2Vec2 PhysicsComponent::getSpeed()